 Need some affordable child care for the school holidays or keen to make sure your children remain active and social during the school break?
-School’s Out is the perfect solution providing Nottingham families with a popular and highly successful scheme that allows them to try and take part in a vast variety sports, play board games and try their hand at arts and crafts.
+Our school holiday programme is the perfect solution, providing Nottingham families with a popular and highly successful scheme that allows them to try and take part in a vast variety sports, play board games and try their hand at arts and crafts.

 Sports include: Badminton, Basketball, Cricket, Dodgeball, Football, Handball, Hockey, Rounders, Athletics, Mini Tennis, Table Tennis, Netball, Arts and Crafts.

-What you need to know about School’s Out
+What you need to know about the programme:

 Ages: 8 to 15 year olds

 Time: 9am – 4pm Monday to Friday (excluding bank holidays)